catalyst-cloud/catalystcloud-docs/source/load-balancer/tls-termination.rst

 Gathering the necessary inputs
 ===============================

-As this tutorial is focused on how to set up a TLS terminated loadbalancer, you will need to have the following resources already available to proceed with the rest of the tutorial.
+As this tutorial covers the steps on how to set up a TLS terminated loadbalancer, you will need to have the following resources already available so that we can use them as inputs later on in this guide.
+You will need:

 - A webserver on the cloud that is currently running your desired application.
 - The valid certificates and keys that relate to your webserver application/website.
-- You will also need the UUID of a subnet that you want your loadbalancer to be hosted on.
+- The UUID of the subnet that you want your loadbalancer to be hosted on.

-You can acquire that UUID by running the command and creating a environment variable for the ID:
+You can acquire the UUID of your subnet by running the following command and creating an environment variable for the ID:

 .. code-block:: bash